-The Guide to Student Life is produced to provide information about campus life and to show some of the important ways diverse services are provided that address the needs of the nursing student.
+The Student Handbook is produced to provide information about campus life and to show some of the important ways diverse services are provided that address the needs of the nursing student.
 It is intended to be used throughout all of your years at Research.
 Some of the information may not seem pertinent immediately.
 However, you are expected to be familiar with all policies printed in this handbook, the catalog, and other College publications.
 As an aspiring professional nurse you are accountable for the information in all College publications.

-Since this handbook is not all-inclusive, we hope that you will feel comfortable inquiring about these and other services and activities of Research College of Nursing, Rockhurst University and Research Medical Center.
+Since this handbook is not all-inclusive, we hope that you will feel comfortable inquiring about these and other services and activities at Research College of Nursing and Research Medical Center.